opensearch-project/documentation-website/_data-prepper/common-use-cases/anomaly-detection.md

 ## Metrics from traces

-You can derive metrics from traces and find anomalies in these generated metrics.
+You can derive metrics from traces and find anomalies in those metrics.
 In this example, the `entry-pipeline` sub-pipeline receives trace data from the OpenTelemetry Collector and forwards it to the following sub-pipelines:

 - `span-pipeline` –- Extracts the raw spans from the traces.
 The pipeline sends the raw spans to any indexes OpenSearch prefixed with `otel-v1-apm-span`.